xinity/dcos-docs-site/pages/installation/index.md

 The DC/OS installation process requires a bootstrap node, master node, public agent node, and a private agent node.
 You can view the [nodes](/1.13/overview/concepts/#node) documentation for more information.

+# On-Prem Installation

+The [On-Prem Installation](/1.13/installing/production/) is used to install production-ready DC/OS for datacenters.
+This method was previously called custom installation.

+## Installing DC/OS
 The following steps are required to install DC/OS clusters:

 *   Configure bootstrap node